 Make your Hot Tub an Alcohol-Free Zone

-When you go into the hot tub, you might want to sip on your favourite alcoholic beverage and unwind in a relaxing environment.
+When you go into the hot tub, you might want to sip on your favorite alcoholic beverage and unwind in a relaxing environment.
 As appealing as it seems, alcohol and hot tubs are a big no-no as it is a huge health hazard.
 Alcohol can dehydrate your body, especially in a hot environment.
 It can cause your body temperature to rise and expand your blood vessels.
 This effect can cause you to faint or even drown in some cases.
-Make your luxury spa an alcohol-free zone and instead sip on some sodas or non-alcoholic beverages or good old water.
+Make your luxury spa an alcohol-free zone and instead, sip on some sodas or non-alcoholic beverages or good old water.

 Another reason to avoid having alcohol during hot tub relaxation sessions is the risk of glasses and bottles.
 If any glasses or bottles break while you are inebriated, not only can you cause injury to yourself and your guest, but it can also damage the filter of your luxury spa.

 The selling point of a hot tub is temperature control and all-year-round functionality.
 The maximum temperature of a healthy human being is 104°F, although 100°F is considered the optimal temperature.
 Most in-built control systems do not go above 104°F as a safety precaution.
 If you have any medical condition, especially cardiovascular issues, consult your doctor before taking a dip, and keeping the water 100°F is a safe choice.
 Most hot tub experts recommend that you stay only 10-15 minutes to avoid overheating.